Support of the BfN in the Evaluation by the German Science and Humanities Council (WR) 2023/2024

 – To raise consciousness of and appreciation for food, climate-friendly nutrition and food waste

-In the course of the external evaluation of MehrWertKonsum the impact of the project measures will be analysed both on the outcome level (in particular altered behaviour of the target group) as well as on the impact level (greenhouse gas savings).
-To do so, the evaluation team of CEval GmbH, schmidt evaluation and EBP applies a complex multi-method approach including participant observation, qualitative telephone interviews and quantitative online surveys.
-The results will be combined with the internal monitoring of the project MehrWertKonsum in a way that greenhouse gas savings can be calculated.
+In the course of the external evaluation of MehrWertKonsum the impact of the project measures had been analyzed both on the outcome level (in particular altered behavior of the target group) as well as on the impact level (greenhouse gas savings).
+To do so, the evaluation team of CEval GmbH, schmidt evaluation and EBP applied a complex multi-method approach including participant observation, qualitative telephone interviews and quantitative online surveys.
+The results had been combined with the internal monitoring of the project MehrWertKonsum in a way that greenhouse gas savings could be calculated.

 Evaluation of Individual Projects of the International Climate Initiative (IKI)

 Since 2008, the International Climate Initiative (IKI) is funding initiatives regarding (i) climate protection, (ii) adaptation to the impacts of climate change, (iii) conserving natural carbon sinks and (iv) the protection of biological diversity in developing and newly industrialising countries on a project basis.
 Overall, the IKI now includes almost 600 individual projects and 2.8 billion euros in funding.
 The IKI focuses on climate protection which comprises almost half of the projects.
 There was a first evaluation conducted between 2010 and 2013 that included 115 projects.
-Within this evaluation, a full survey of the projects completed or almost completed by 2011 was realised.
-The current initiative aims at the evaluation of the further projects completed by the end of 2019.
-The individual project evaluations consist of detailed analyses on the basis of the OECD’’s DAC criteria as well as other project specific criteria.
-In terms of the impact chain, the focus lies on the analysis of the inputs, outputs and outcomes.
-Higher-level impacts are analysed on the basis of the reliable information available at the point of evaluation.
+Within this evaluation, a full survey of the projects completed or almost completed by 2011 was realized.
+This project aimed to carry out further evaluations of those projects that were completed by the end of 2019.
+The individual project evaluations consisted of detailed analyses according to the OECD DAC criteria as well as other program-specific criteria.
+The focus of the results chain was on an analysis of inputs, outputs and outcomes.
+Impacts at higher levels were only analyzed on the basis of reliable information available at the time of the evaluations.

 Results oriented monitoring of the technical cooperation measure COPLAN II and evaluation of the measure’s contribution towards a better alignment of development cooperation and foreign trade facilitation on a systemic level